ricardojoserf/location-android-app/README.md

 # salvavidapp

-Android app to send your GPS location via SMS or email (instantly)
+Android app to send your GPS location via SMS and/or email to whoever you want, repeating the process every a specified number of minutes.

-**DEPRECATED!** In 2017 it worked 100 % of the times and with all the mobile and Android versions tested, but in 2019 it fails with most of them.
-DB and widget do not work correctly and gmail account probably got deleted
+It allows to create one widget with one of the alarms created, to start or stop the process.

+**DEPRECATED** In 2017 it worked 100 %, now widget and DB are not working properly

+You can set:

+- Alarm name

+- Message to send before your GPS location

+- Phone Contact or Phone number

+- Email

+- Number of minutes between sending them

 ## Screenshots